 The more specific you can get, the better.
 Your life circumstances aren't hurdles; they're qualifications.

 - Single Parents: Groups like Helping Hands for Single Moms understand that you need more than just tuition.
-They often provide stipends for the things that actually keep you in school—like childcare or car repairs.
+They often provide stipends for the essentials that keep you in school, such as childcare or car repairs.

 - Military Transition: If you’re a veteran or a spouse, look beyond the GI Bill.
-The Pat Tillman Foundation is a premier example, supporting veterans who want to lead through education.
+The Pat Tillman Foundation supports veterans who want to lead through education.

-- Employer-Sponsored Tuition: Have you asked HR lately?
-Many companies have beefed up their tuition reimbursement to keep talent.
-If your degree helps the company, they have every reason to foot the bill.
-Negotiate it.
+- Employer-Sponsored Tuition: Check with your HR department.
+Many companies have increased tuition reimbursement to retain talent.
+If your degree helps the company, they have every reason to cover the cost.
+Negotiate your options.

 Using AI to Tell Your Story (Without Sounding Like a Robot)